MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPODataAccessGovernanceInsight.md

 ### -ReportID

-Specifies the ID of the DAG report to be removed/deleted.
+Specifies the ID of the DAG report to be removed or deleted.

 ```yaml
 Type: Guid